mtn/athena-hugo-theme/README.md

 Credit for the design goes to [broccolini](https://github.com/broccolini).
 I really liked this theme, and wanted to bring it to a broader audience :)

 This was hacked together rather quickly, so there might be issues!

+## License

+Licensed under the MIT License.
+See the [LICENSE](https://github.com/mtn/athena-hugo-theme/blob/master/LICENSE.md) file for more details.